longhorn/longhorn/CONTRIBUTING.md

 Before requesting review, confirm that:

 - [ ] There is a related issue in https://github.com/longhorn/longhorn/issues.
+- [ ] The code pull request targets the correct component repository.
 - [ ] The pull request description explains the motivation and scope.
+- [ ] The commit and pull request description reference the related ticket number (for example `longhorn/longhorn#1234`).
 - [ ] The pull request title follows Conventional Commits.
 - [ ] Each commit title follows Conventional Commits.
 - [ ] Each commit includes a valid DCO sign-off.
 - [ ] The change has been tested.
 - [ ] The test steps and results are included in the pull request description.
 - [ ] Go imports follow the Longhorn coding convention.
-- [ ] Documentation has been updated when needed.
+- [ ] Documentation has been updated in the appropriate repository when needed.
 - [ ] Chart changes are submitted to `longhorn/longhorn`, not `longhorn/charts`.
+- [ ] Backports to supported release branches are considered when needed.
 - [ ] The pull request contains only related changes.

 Thank you for helping improve Longhorn!